Velocidex/velociraptor-docs/content/artifact_references/pages/server.utils.importcollection.md

   client (i.e. post processed through the notebook interface), except it was collected via the Sneakernet.

-  NOTE: This artifact reads the collection ZIP from the server's filesystem.
+  NOTE: This artifact reads the collection ZIP from the server&#x27;s filesystem.
 It is up to you to arrange for the file to be stored on the server (e.g. scp it over).